Certifying 3-Edge-Connectivity: The Cactus Representation of 2-Cuts

 The maximality of each blob $B$ is given by the fact that every edge of $C$ is contained in a 2-edge-cut of $C$ and hence contained in a 2-edge-cut of $G$.

 Every algorithm for computing the 3-edge-connected components of a graph, e.g.~\cite{Nagamochi1992a,Taoka1992,Tsin2007,Tsin2009,Nagamochi-Ibaraki-Book}, can be turned into a certifying algorithm for computing the cactus representation of 2-cuts.
-We obtain the cactus $C$ and the mapping $\phi$ as in Lemma~\ref{cactus representation}.
-This construction is due to Nagamochi and Ibaraki.
+We obtain the cactus $C$ and the mapping $\phi$ by contraction of the 3-edge-connected components (Lemma~\ref{cactus representation}).
 Then one applies our certifying algorithm for 3-edge-connectivity to each 3-edge-connected component.

-In the next section we will show how to extend our algorithm so that it computes the 3-edge-connected components and the cactus representation of 2-cuts of a graph.
+The drawback of this approach is that it requires \emph{two} algorithms that check 3-connectivity.
+In the next section we will show how to extend our algorithm so that it computes the 3-edge-connected components and the cactus representation of 2-cuts of a graph directly.